minahilbese25seecs/Applications-of-ICT-lab-3-/README.md

 COMPARISON TABLE:

-Feature                  Assembly Example	              Python Example	                      Notes

-Variable storage 	       Register (EAX)	                    x=5 	              Assembly stores data in registers                                                                                             such as EAX, whereas Python uses named                                                                                        variables as containers.

-Printing output	          INT 21h                          Print()	            assembly requires a directive like INT 21h to                                                                                 collaborate with the operating system for                                                                                     output.
-In Python, we use the print()                                                                                         function for output.

-Arithmetic	             ADD AX, BX	                        x+y	                Assembly uses short forms like (ADD) to                                                                                       perform that operation directly.
-In python,                                                                                   we use the operation on a constant or a                                                                                       variable by instructing the compiler.

 | Feature | Assembly Example | Python Example | Notes |
 | :--- | :--- | :--- | :--- |
 | **Variable storage** | Register (EAX) | `x = 5` | Assembly stores data in registers                                                                                             such as EAX, whereas Python uses named                                                                                        variables as containers. |